cesanta/mongoose-os-docs/mos/howtos/trix.md

   access: "Everyone, even anonymous".
 Click deploy
 - On Authorization prompt, click "Review permissions", allow this application to see, edit, create and delete spreadsheets
 - Click deploy.
-Copy the app URL, it should be in form https://script.google.com/macros/s/xxxxxxx/exec
+Copy the script URL, it should be in form https://script.google.com/macros/s/xxxxxxx/exec

 ## Add reporting logic to the firmware code

+A firmware must send a POST request do the script URL.
+A POST data must be a JSON array.
+Each element of the array will be inserted into a spreadsheet in a separate column.
+For example, if a POST data is `[1234, "hello"]`, then in a spreadsheet a new row will be inserted with 3 columns: timestamp, `1234`, and `"hello"`.

-This is a minimal app that reports free RAM to the spreadsheet:
+This is a minimal app that reports a single value (free RAM) to the spreadsheet:

 ```c
 #include "mgos.h"